sustech-topology/TopCap/README.md

 - [observation_skip](https://github.com/AnnFeng233/TDA_Consonant_Recognition/blob/main/observation_skip.ipynb) illustrates how skip influences computation time.

 ## Machine Learning for Topological Features
 Matlab (R2022b) [classification learner application](https://www.mathworks.com/help/stats/classificationlearner-app.html), 5-fold cross-validation, set aside 30\% records as test data.
 Use the following automatic built-in algorithm: Optimizable Tree, Optimizable Discriminant, Efficient Logistic Regression, Optimizable Naive Bayes, Optimizable SVM, Optimizable KNN, Kernel, and Optimizable Ensemble.
+This is used in section.2.1 of the paper.

 ## Model Comparison
 We built other state-of-art models for comparison with TopCap to comprehensively evaluate its performance.
 The MFCC-GRU classification model is obtained in [MFCC_GRU_classification_model](https://github.com/sustech-topology/TopCap/blob/main/model%20comparison/MFCC_GRU_classification_model.py), the MFCC-Transformer classification model is obtained in [MFCC_Transformer_classification_model](https://github.com/sustech-topology/TopCap/blob/main/model%20comparison/MFCC_Transformer_classification_model.py), both the STFT-CNN classification model and the STFT-CNN^+ classification model are obtained in [STFT_CNN_classification_model](https://github.com/sustech-topology/TopCap/blob/main/model%20comparison/STFT_CNN_classification_model).
+This part corresponds to section.2.1.3 of the paper.

 ## Data Preprocessing of other date set
 The comparison experiments include the LJSpeech, TIMIT, and LibriSpeech repositories, along with four additional corpora from ALLSSTAR that do not appear in our main experiments.
 The data preprocessing files can be found in the folder [dataset preprocessing](https://github.com/sustech-topology/TopCap/tree/main/dataset%20preprocessing).

 ## Supplements
 The folder `supplements` includes supplementary files for this project.
+This part corresponds to section.2.1.3 of the paper.

 - The `results` folder contains ROC, and AUC for machine learning, as well birthtime, lifetime of consonants.
 - The `consonants_waveforms` folder contains waveforms of pulmonic consonants.
 Audio for these consonants comes from [Wiki-List of consonants](https://en.wikipedia.org/wiki/List_of_consonants).
 This gives consonants concrete shapes for readers.